RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 which we can freely choose as long as each element is unique (which is actually already implied anyway when we talk about sets).
 When we want to implement a map between the integers 0..N-1 and N other integers of our own choice, the most obvious and natural choice surely seems to be to use also 0...N-1.
-That choice allows us to implement the map by a simple pair of arrays of length N.
+That choice allows us to implement the map by a simple pair of arrays of length N. In the simplest case, it would be the identity map.
+In the case of VST, this was set in stone.
+There was no concept of such a map at all.
+The id and the index were the same thing.
+CLAP's design gives more flexibility for plugin implementors to assign ids to parameters.
+However, I think allowing arbitrary "random" numbers for ids is not really needed.
+Restricting ourselves to permutation maps between index and id seems to be the sweet spot for me.

 ### Implementation